liaoherui/StrainScan/README.md

 `chmod 755 library/dashing_s128`<BR/>

 ## Pre-built databases download
 The table below offers information about the pre-built databases of 6 bacterial species used in the paper.
-Users can download these databases and use them to identify strain directly.
+Users can download these databases and use them to identify strains directly.

 Species   |	Source  | Number of Strains |	Number of Clusters |	Download link
 ------------ | -------------| ------------- | ------------- | -------------